maurya20/ReactNativeLearning/README.md

 # rf
-A sample of Info website made using react JS
+A sample of Blog  website made using django and react JS